viamrobotics/docs/docs/services/slam/run-slam-webcam.md

 Configure your robot to run ORB-SLAM3 in offline mode in two steps:

 1. Find an existing dataset to run ORB-SLAM3 with.
-2. Add ORB-SLAM3 as a SLAM service in offline mode.
+2. Add ORB-SLAM3 as a SLAM Service in offline mode.

 #### Step 1: Find a Dataset for ORB-SLAM3 to Use